 - Attend a variety of surgical clinics (e.g., Breast Diagnostic Center and the Lumps & Bumps Clinic)

 Obstetrics & Gynecology

-This is a one-month rotation in first year with an emphasis on hospital based obstetrics and emergency consults.
-In second year the emphasis is on outpatient gynecology and obstetrical care as you spend more time in gynecologists’ offices and subspecialty clinics including FM run STI clinics and the Bay Centre for Birth Control.
+This is a one-month rotation in first year with an emphasis on hospital-based obstetrics and emergency consults.
+In second year, the emphasis is on outpatient gynecology and obstetrical care as you spend more time in gynecologists’ offices and sub-specialty clinics including the Bay Centre for Birth Control.